 - To exempt a person who is a caretaker of a child under age 6, answer the applicable questions on the "Relationship -Details" screen, including the question, "Needs work exemption to provide care for?"
 Click Add.

 Note: The exemption living in a SNAP household with a child under age 18, even if the child is ineligible for benefits is a Work Requirement exemption only.

 - A person who is responsible for the care of an incapacitated person is exempt from the Work Provisions and the Work Requirement (PM 03-25-01).

 - To exempt a person who is a caretaker of an incapacitate person, answer the applicable questions on the "Relationship -Details" screen, including the question, "Needs work exemption to provide care for?"
 Click Add.

 The Client Assessment Unit does not determine a medical exemption for SNAP customers.

-The FCRC exempts a person due to a temporary illness if there is medical evidence provided by the client or other evidence that the illness or injury is serious enough to temporarily exempt the client.
-Evidence for temporarily exempting a client includes, but is not limited to:
+The HSC exempts a person who has a temporary illness if there is medical evidence provided by the customer or other evidence that the illness or injury is serious enough to temporarily exempt the customer.
+When an illness or medical condition is obvious through observation, the HSC can make the determination to exempt the individual without requiring verifications.
+Evidence for temporarily exempting a customer includes, but is not limited to: